datacontract/datacontract-cli/README.md

 #### Spark

 The export function converts the data contract specification into a StructType Spark schema.
+Spark DataFrame schema is defined as StructType.
+For more details about Spark Data Types please see [the spark documentation](https://cloud.google.com/docs/authentication/provide-credentials-adc#how-to)

 #### Avro